 Overall, Australorps are a hearty and easy to care for breed.
 They are not particularly fragile in any way.
 They handle cold temperatures well.
 They don't love super hot weather, but as long as you provide some shade to get out of the direct sun they should be fine.

 Of course, make sure to provide them a clean and secure chicken coop, fresh food and water.
 And be sure to use the proper chicken feeder and chicken waterer.
-Since they are a heavier breed, they will tend to eat more than the typical chicken feeding guide suggests, but not by an extreme amount.
+Since they are a heavier breed, they will tend to eat more than average and therefore these cost to feed these chickens is more, but not by an extreme amount.

 They are not more at risk for any of the typical chicken health issues compared to any, other breeds.
 Just be sure to keep an eye for everyday issues like lice and mites.
 You can use this chicken care checklist to help keep an eye on your birds and keep them in tip top health.